celest-dev/website/docs/functions/creating-functions.md

 ## Next steps

-You now know how to create Celest Functions and connect to them from your Flutter app.
+You now know how to create Celest Functions and connect them to your Flutter app.
 We have other guides to help explain how to use features such as [logging](/docs/functions/logging.md), [using custom data types](/docs/functions/data-types.md), and [managing environment variables](/docs/functions/env-variables.md).